wagga40/Zircolite/docs/Usage.md

 ## Requirements and Installation

-- [Release versions](https://github.com/wagga40/Zircolite/releases) are standalone, they are easier to use and deploy
+- [Release versions](https://github.com/wagga40/Zircolite/releases) are standalone, they are easier to use and deploy.
+Be careful, **the packager (nuitka) does not like Zircolite being run in from another directory**.
-- If you have an **ARM CPU, it is stringly recommended to use the release versions**
+- If you have an **ARM CPU, it is strongly recommended to use the release versions**
 - The repository version of Zircolite works with **Python 3.8** and above
 - The repository version can run on Linux, Mac OS and Windows
 - The use of [evtx_dump](https://github.com/omerbenamram/evtx) is **optional but required by default (because it is for now much faster)**, I you do not want to use it you have to use the '--noexternal' option.
 The tool is provided if you clone the Zircolite repository (the official repository is [here](https://github.com/omerbenamram/evtx)).